-System Extension Process (SEP) projects are undertaken by developers to support future growth.
-Service to properties approved under the SEP almost always require the extension of small diameter subdivision lines and may involve program-sized pipes that must be included in the WSSC's CIP.
+Development Services Process (DSP) projects are undertaken to support future growth.
+Service to properties approved under the DSP almost always require the extension of small diameter subdivision lines and may involve program-sized pipes that must be included in the WSSC's CIP.
 This document includes only the portion of an Applicant's total pipe extension or pumping facility requirements and associated costs that conform to the definition provided in the section titled "Statutory Basis" at the beginning of this narrative.

-To initiate a project, the Applicant will submit preliminary subdivision plans to the Planning Department of the Maryland-National Capital Park and Planning Commission (M-NCPPC) for their County.
-WSSC will review these submittals for water and/or sewer service, including a determination if the property to be served is located within the appropriate "service category."
+To initiate a project, the WSSC will review the Applicant's subdivision preliminary plan submissions to the respective M-NCP&PC for water and/or sewer service, including a determination if the property to be served is located within the appropriate "service category."
 (Service category designations are a staging tool employed by and strictly administered in the Comprehensive Ten-Year Water and Sewerage Plans by both county governments.
-If the property is not in the correct service category, the Applicant must contact the appropriate County office to begin a County Ten-Year Plan amendment process for reconsideration of the service area designation currently assigned to the property.
+If the property is not in the correct service category, the Applicant must contact the appropriate county office to begin a County Ten-Year Plan amendment process for reconsideration of the service area designation currently assigned to the property.
 If a designation change is approved later by the County Council, the Applicant may proceed with the construction of the project.)
-Once it has been determined that the property to be served is located within the appropriate service category, and a request for Hydraulic Planning Analysis (HPA) is made and completed, the WSSC issues a Letter of Findings (LOF) which specifies the project conditions that must be met prior to the start of construction.
-The need for a CIP-sized project is identified by WSSC during the HPA review.
-WSSC will perform a review of the design plans for compliance with WSSC requirements.
-Construction can begin when design plans have been approved, all necessary permits and rights-of-way have been obtained, and the Applicant has satisfied all other project conditions.
-Approximately one third of the projects in this document are SEP-related.
+Once it has been determined that the property to be served is located within the appropriate service category, and a request for hydraulic planning analysis is made and completed, the WSSC issues a Letter of Findings which delineates the project conditions that must be met prior to the start of construction.
+When the project contains complex water and sewer issues such as the need for a CIP sized project, the WSSC will require that the Applicant submit a feasibility study.
+If necessary, a revised Letter of Findings is issued.
+Finally, the WSSC will perform a review for system integrity of the design plans.
+Construction can begin when design plans have been approved, all necessary permits and rights-of-way have been obtained, and the Applicant has satisfied all project conditions.
+More than a third of the projects in this document are DSP-related.

-For those projects serving one new residence or providing relief from a residential health hazard, the Applicant may hire an engineer to follow the System Extension Process or can opt to follow the WSSC Built Process.
-Each step in the WSSC Built Process is done at the Applicant's expense.
-In this case, the Applicant will prepare a feasibility study for review and for WSSC to issue a Feasibility Letter of Findings.
-The Letter of Findings will again specify any project conditions and advise the Applicant of their cost responsibilities.
-If the Applicant elects to proceed with the WSSC Built Process, WSSC will prepare the design plans.
-Once the Applicant has met all the project conditions from the Letter of Findings, the design plans are approved, and all permits and rights-of-way are acquired, the WSSC will proceed with the construction of the project at the Applicant's expense.
+For those projects serving one new residence or providing relief from a residential health hazard, the WSSC will prepare the feasibility study and issue a Letter of Findings.
+The Letter of Findings will again delineate any project conditions and advise the Applicant of their cost responsibilities.
+If the Applicant elects to proceed with the project, the WSSC will prepare the design plans and obtain any necessary permits and rights-of-way.
+Once the Applicant has met all the project conditions, the design plans are approved, and all permits and rights-of-way are acquired, the WSSC will proceed with the construction of the project.
 However, such projects rarely include CIP-sized mains.